29miaoet/Andrew_WebPage/README.md

 - Search Engines:
   - 🌐 Entire domain on Bing
-  - 🌐 Subpage on DuckDuckGo
+  - 🌐 Entire domain on DuckDuckGo

 - Warnings:
   - ⚠️ Text Based Browsers are not supported!